-Things are definitely starting to look more terrain-like, though the lighting is way off and the camera is still not lined up — it’s not capturing everything in my test DEM.
-We’ll fix that presently.
+In any case, things are definitely starting to look more terrain-like, though it’s still very spiky, the lighting is way off, and the camera is still not lined up — it’s not capturing everything in my test DEM.
+So, we’ve got some work to do still.

 Right now our camera has a perspective view.
-It’s too subtle to easily tell in the above image, but as we get farther from the center of the image, the terrain curves slightly away from us.
+As we get farther from the center of the image, the terrain curves slightly away from us.
 This image from Wikipedia might clarify what’s going on:

 Maps generally do not have this perspective distortion.
 Instead, they usually have an orthographic view, in which everything is seen straight-on, top-down.
 You may even be familiar with the concept of orthophotos: real life aerial imagery has perspective distortions, which can be corrected by rectifying them in GIS software.
 It’s sort of like we’re able to position our camera directly overhead of each part of our scene at the same time.

 There’s one other thing we need to tweak while we’re here.
 If you’re looking through the camera view, you’ll notice that it doesn’t line up with the plane (at least with my heightmap).
 The camera is currently going to capture an image bigger than the plane.
 We want it to line up exactly, so that we neither miss any of our terrain, nor photograph anything outside our terrain.
-We do this by setting the Orthographic Scale.
+We do this by setting the Orthographic Scale in the Object Data Properties panel.
 Notice if you mouse over it, Blender says it’s “similar to zoom.”
 Changing this number lets us zoom our camera in or out.